Behaviors

 Graph Structure

-Every behavior graph starts with an Entry node.
-The white exec wire flows from Entry through your logic nodes in order.
+Every behavior graph starts with a Trigger node.
+The white exec wire flows from the Trigger through your logic nodes in order.

 Flow Control